-Where not all the stages of the normal services are provided by the consulting engineer, the fee is, subject to clause 4.1(9), calculated as a percentage of the total fee calculated in terms of this clause, which percentage is the sum of the percentage points appropriate to each stage as set out in the above table against those stages of the services provided by the consulting engineer, typically plus 10 percentage points to allow the engineer to become familiar with the project.
+(2) Where not all the stages of the normal services are provided by the consulting engineer, the fee is, subject to clause 4.1(11), calculated as a percentage of the total fee calculated in terms of this clause, which percentage is the sum of the percentage points appropriate to each stage as set out in the above table against those stages of the services provided by the consulting engineer.
+A minimum of 10 percentage points is normally added to allow the engineer to become familiar with the project.